dell/csm-docs/content/docs/tooling/cli/_index.md

       --csm-authorization-proxy-hostname string   Optional.
 If deploying CSM Authorization, this parameter will be used for the Authorization Proxy hostname in the Operator configuration.
       --force                                     Optional.
 If set, the existing Container Storage Module resources are deleted and then recreated.
   -F, --from-file string                          Path to a YAML file containing configuration details for installing the CSI driver
       --machineconfig                             Optional.
-If set, MachineConfig is generated for pre-requisities based on the provided --block-protocol parameter.
+If set, MachineConfig is generated for pre-requisities based on the provided block-protocol parameter.
       --modules stringArray                       List of Container Storage Modules modules to install.
 Supported modules are: replication, authorization, observability, resiliency.
   -n, --namespace string                          Namespace to install into (lowercase alphanumeric, may include dashes, must start/end with alphanumeric)
       --operator-install                          Optional.
 If set, Container Storage Modules Custom Resource Definitions will be installed.